Lina Esco: Activism and philanthropy

 Esco has supported many foundations and organizations throughout her career.

 Esco has been very involved in two organizations.
-Dolphin Project, which has gained much support from many celebrities, is an organization led by Richard O'Barry and aims to prevent dolphin slaughter and exploitation from occurring.
-On September 9, 2009, Esco held a private screening of The Cove in New York, alongside Russell Simmons and Fisher Stevens hosting the event to bring awareness on the film.
+Dolphin Project, which has gained much support from many celebrities, is an organization led by Richard O'Barry and aims to prevent dolphin slaughter and exploitation.
+On September 9, 2009, Esco held a private screening of The Cove in New York, alongside Russell Simmons and Fisher Stevens hosting the event to bring awareness to the film.

-Esco may be best known for how involved she is in women's rights and the Free the Nipple campaign.
+Esco may be best known for her involvement in women's rights and the Free the Nipple campaign.
 The organization, as Esco states, is to promote sexual equality.
 Free the Nipple has attracted attention from numerous celebrities including Courtney Love and Miley Cyrus, who also has a song on the soundtrack of the Free the Nipple movie and continues to strongly support the organization.

 In December 2018, Esco began campaigning for overturning Cyntoia Brown's murder conviction.

 Esco has been outspoken in advocating against sexual harassment (including recounting her own by Harvey Weinstein) and publicly calls on US states to pass the Equal Rights Amendment, which supporters claim would enshrine gender equality in the US's Constitution.

+Lina has been active in animal activism for years, an ambassador for Animal Recovery Mission (ARM) and The Captain Paul Watson Foundation.

 Personal life

 Esco is of Colombian descent.
-She has also spoken of being raped twice, while discussing the Me Too movement.
+She has also spoken of being molested twice, while discussing the Me Too movement.